Factbox-What global banks forecast for Fed rate hikes in 2022

 As the Fed gets set to raise pandemic-era rates, here are the estimates from major global investment banks on how far and fast rates will rise:

+* JP Morgan raises its Fed call to seven 25-bp rate hikes from five previously, for a total of 175 bps of tightening this year.

-* Morgan Stanley now expects the Fed to deliver six 25 bps hikes this year.
-It had previously forecast 125 bps of tightening via four 25 bps rate hikes plus a 25 bps fed funds equivalent runoff of the Fed's balance sheet.
+* Morgan Stanley now expects the Fed to deliver six 25-bp hikes this year.
+It had previously forecast 125 bps of tightening via four 25-bp hikes plus a 25-bp fed funds equivalent runoff of the Fed's balance sheet.

 * UBS now expects 150 bps of tightening this year via six consecutive quarter-point moves from March through November.
-It had previously forecast 25 bps increases in March and June, then "a potential shift toward an every meeting hike pace".
+It had previously forecast 25-bp increases in March and June, then "a potential shift toward an every meeting hike pace".

 * BNP Paribas expects six hikes of 25 bps this year starting in March, resulting in a cumulative 150 bps of tightening.

-* Citi now expects 150 bps of tightening this year, starting with a 50 bps move in March, followed by four, quarter-point increases in May, June, September and December.
+* Citi now expects 150 bps of tightening this year, starting with a 50-bp move in March, followed by four, quarter-point increases in May, June, September and December.

-* Credit Suisse now expects the Fed to hike a cumulative 175 bps this year, beginning with a 50 bps increase at the upcoming March meeting.
+* Credit Suisse now expects the Fed to hike a cumulative 175 bps this year, beginning with a 50-bp increase at the upcoming March meeting.

 * Societe Generale now expects five rate hikes of 25 bps this year, starting in March.

-* Goldman Sachs said it is raising its forecast to include seven consecutive 25 bps rate hikes at each of the remaining Federal Open Market Committee (FOMC) meetings in 2022 from a previous expectation of five hikes.
+* Goldman Sachs said it is raising its forecast to include seven consecutive 25-bp rate hikes at each of the remaining Federal Open Market Committee (FOMC) meetings in 2022 from a previous expectation of five hikes.

 * BofA Global Research expects the Fed to hike rates by 25 bps at each of this year's remaining seven meetings, unchanged from its previous outlook.
-However, it said there is a risk of a 50 bps hike in the Fed's March policy meeting.
+However, it said there is a risk of a 50-bp hike in the March meeting.

-* HSBC's said it expects the Fed to roll out a 50 bps hike in March and four more quarter-point rate rises in 2022.
+* HSBC expects the Fed to roll out a 50-bp hike in March and four more quarter-point rate rises in 2022.

-* Deutsche Bank said it expects the Fed to call a 50 bps hike in March plus five more 25 bps hikes in 2022, with a hike at all but the November meeting.
+* Deutsche Bank expects the Fed to call a 50-bp hike in March plus five more 25-bp hikes in 2022, with a hike at all but the November meeting.

-* J.P.Morgan said on Jan.
-28 it expects five rate hikes in 2022, up from the four it estimated previously.

 * Barclays now expects the Fed to raise rates by 25 bps five times this year, up from three hikes forecast earlier.

-(Reporting by Aniruddha Ghosh in Bengaluru and Jamie McGeever; Editing by Devika Syamnath and Alistair Bell)
+(Reporting by Aniruddha Ghosh in Bengaluru and Jamie McGeever; Editing by Devika Syamnath, Alistair Bell and William Mallard)